-Investing is like going through a series of risk analysis challenges.
-The eighth episode of "FQ+" uses the perspective of a spy to show how to avoid these checkpoints gracefully.
-The three kinds of risks, and how to judge their own risk tolerance, so that everyone can face these challenges calmly like a spy!
+Investing is like going through a series of risk assessment.
+The eighth episode of "FQ+" shows how to tackle these challenges elegantly from the perspective of a spy.
+Blocks of red and blue combined with hard lines to explain the three kinds of risk seen in the financial market and how to assess one's own risk tolerance.
+Armed with these skills, anyone will be able to face these challenges with poise and grace, just like a spy!

-This episode conveys the core concept of asset allocation in the fourth episode through the experience of investment guru Warren Buffett.
-Buffett bought a pinball table and set up a company when he was nine years old.
-Therefore, he chose pinball table and neon as visual elements, and combined three kinds of assets.
-Each type is likened to a pinball table, allowing asset allocation to be presented to the audience in a more playful way.
+The fourth episode of "FQ+" explores the key concept of asset allocation through the experience of legendary investor Warren Buffett.
+Buffett bought a pinball machine and set up a company when he was nine years old, so pinball machines and neon lights became the visual elements for this episode.
+Three asset types were portrayed as three pinball machines, allowing information on asset allocation to be presented in an interesting and easily digestible format.

 Ta Ching Securities: PGN Series